onnx/onnx/docs/Operators.md

 <dt><tt>input</tt> (differentiable) : T</dt>
 <dd>Input tensor of rank 2 or higher.</dd>
 <dt><tt>k</tt> (optional, non-differentiable) : tensor(int32)</dt>
-<dd>A 0-D tensor containing a single value corresponding to the number diagonals above or the main diagonal to exclude or include.Default value is 0 if it's not specified.</dd>
+<dd>A 0-D tensor containing a single value corresponding to the number diagonals above or below the main diagonal to exclude or include.
+Default value is 0 if it's not specified.</dd>
 </dl>

 #### Outputs